nrfconnect/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

 *  The trace area size can remain zero if traces are not used.
    If traces are used, refer to :ref:`modem_trace` for more information on the trace area size.

-Peripherals
-***********

-As the Modem library has been compiled to operate on peripherals in the non-secure domain, the following two peripherals must be configured to be non-secure:

-* NRF_IPC
-* NRF_POWER

-If you are using the hard-float variant of the Modem library, the FPU must be activated in both the secure domain and the non-secure domain, and must be configured to allow the non-secure application to run FPU instructions.

-The :file:`nrfx/mdk/system_nrf9160.c` file provides a template on how to configure the FPU in both cases.
-The system file also provides several Errata workarounds specific to the chip variant used, which are needed for any secure domain application.

 Faults and traces
 *****************